Why I Don’t Blog and How You Can Stop Blogging Too

 If you need to remove certain photos, you could then also use 301 Redirects to point visitors and search engines to similar photos without losing any SEO that might be associated with the photo you were forced to remove.

-When sharing a blog post featuring an event, photographers can showcase a wide range of photographs that likely reflect their overall style and approach.
+When sharing a blog post featuring an event, photographers can highlight a wide range of photographs that reflect their overall style and approach.

 Showing photos from a complete event or even a highly curated grouping within a blog post is helpful for visitors who are trying to determine the skillset of the photographer in question.
 As photographers, we all know that it’s easy to hide behind a “best of” portfolio.

 Many photographers enjoy telling stories through photographs.
-Posting a series of photos on your website is a great way to conveniently share that story.
+Posting a series of photos on your website is a wonderful way to conveniently share that story.

 Albums Tell Stories